yfujiki/NowPlayingTMDB/README.md

 #### Travis CI integration

 It was an optional requirement.
 You can see `.travis.yml` and closed pull requests.
+Carthage folder is cached so it runs much faster after the first successful build with the same dependencies.

 #### Data Mocking with OHHTTPStubs